xregistry/spec/core/spec.md

   - The default value is `false`.

 - `groups.resources.typemap`
-  - When the `inline` and `meta` query parameters are present on a `GET` request, the server will attempt to serialize the Resource's "document" under the `RESOURCE` attribute.
+  - When a Resource's metadata is serialized in a response and the `inline` feature is enabled, the server will attempt to serialize the Resource's "document" under the `RESOURCE` attribute.
 However, this can only happen under two situations:<br>
     1 - The Resource document's bytes are already in the same format as the xRegistry metadata - in other words JSON, or<br>
     2 - The Resource's document can be considered a "string" and therefore